Photobiomodulation

 summary

-This study by Hamblin et al. (2023), published in the Journal of Photochemistry and Photobiology, elucidates the fundamental mechanism by which near-infrared (NIR) light produces its biological effects: stimulation of cytochrome c oxidase (complex IV) of the mitochondrial respiratory chain.
+This study by Ferraresi et al. (2023), published in the Journal of Photochemistry and Photobiology, elucidates the fundamental mechanism by which near-infrared (NIR) light produces its biological effects: stimulation of cytochrome c oxidase (complex IV) of the mitochondrial respiratory chain.

 The researchers used primary cell cultures and ex vivo muscle tissue models to precisely quantify the effects of irradiation at 810 nm on mitochondrial bioenergetic parameters, in particular membrane potential (ΔΨm) and ATP production.